Mjz86/C_colon/mcc.md

  - normal control flow:

- the `enum` type doesn't have any match specifier
+ the `enum` type does not have any match specifier